The top foods to try in Paris

 Planning a romantic break to France's capital city?
 Between casual strolls along the Seine and stops to enjoy the many cultural offerings, make sure you indulge in some of the city's most delicious cuisine...

-French food isn't all about haute cuisine and fine dining – some of the best food to be enjoyed in the French capital can be bought for a couple of euros from a humble boulangerie.
-We asked Paris-based food writer, Clotide Dusoulier, to walk us through her city's foodscape.
+French food isn't all about haute cuisine and fine dining – some of the best food to be enjoyed in Paris can be bought for a couple of euros from a humble boulangerie.
+Here's our pick of the gastronomic highlights.

 Don't leave Paris without trying...

 For the quintessential bistrot dish, steak frites, head to one of Paris’ atmospheric French brasseries, complete with brass fittings, linen tablecloths (red gingham optional) and smart, aproned waiting staff.
 These restaurants are so integral to the city’s dining scene, even multi-Michelin-starred chef Alain Ducasse has opened one: Champeaux in Les Halles.